 Designed with beginners and casual fitness enthusiasts in mind, the Bowflex PR1000 offers just over 30 exercises.
 When compared to the competition, 30 exercises is right on par with the rest of them, but the PR1000’s advantage lies in the fact that there are exercise options for every major muscle group on the body.
 Having exercise options for all muscle groups is crucial in ensuring proper muscle development because it allows you to build muscle and strength across all of your body without having to exclude certain parts.
 Most models in the sub-$500 price range excluded one or more major muscle groups, and you wouldn’t want to train just your upper body while completely ignoring your legs, would you?

-In addition to having a more comprehensive exercise selection, the PR1000 comes standard with 210 lbs of resistance, which is about 40% more than the closest competitor (most other models in this price range offer 120-150 lbs).
+In addition to having a more comprehensive exercise selection, the PR1000 comes standard with 210 lbs of resistance, which is about 40% more than the closest competitor (most other models in this price range offer 120-150 lbs, like the Marcy Home Gym MWM 990, which is great but only goes up to 150 lb).
 A higher resistance offering is key because it allows more of a challenge as well as more room for growth as you build muscle and strength over time.

 While we’re on the subject of resistance, it’s also important to mention Bowflex’s unique resistance rod system.
 Rather than a traditional steel weight stack like you’d find in any other home gym, Bowflex uses a scientifically-developed Power Rod technology to provide resistance.
 Bowflex’s Power Rod system has been scientifically proven to not only build muscle more effeciently than a traditional steel weight stack, but it also greatly reduces the risk of injury because its unique progressive nature helps alleviate much of the pressure associated with lifting weights.